musanipalli/peacock-usa/backend/README.md

 ## Local development (optional)

-Running the backend locally now works out of the box: if the variables below are **not** supplied the server boots in mock mode and serves the sample products/reviews entirely from memory.
+Running the backend locally now works out of the box: if the variables below are **not** supplied (or if you set `MOCK_MODE=true`) the server boots in mock mode and serves the sample products/reviews entirely from memory.
 Provide real credentials only when you want to exercise Cloud SQL.

 ```
 export DB_USER=<db user>